 I think about the journey I’ve taken.
-It begin first as a simple desire to travel more, then changed to a stronger desire to take a gap year and then wanting to travel forever.
+It began first as a simple desire to travel more, then changed to a stronger desire to take a gap year, and then became wanting to travel forever.
 I fell into travel writing as a way to make that happen.

 Each step, each twist and turn, happened without any prior planning or thinking.
-In the words of Robert Frost, way lead onto way.
+In the words of Robert Frost, “way leads on to way.”